Book Review: "Profits Unlimited: A Wall Street Insider Reveals the Secret to Life-Changing Wealth," by Paul Mampilly

 Part Five: Strong Hands for Success During Market Volatility

-The final chapter is the shortest -- just 5 pages.
-By devoting a chapter to Strong Hands, Paul stresses how important it is to successful investing.
+The final chapter is the shortest—just five pages.
+By devoting a chapter to strong hands, Paul stresses how important it is to successful investing.
 In a bull market, like the one Paul believes we are in now, there will be volatility.

 Big money eventually discovers the successful, innovative, disruptive businesses and moves billions of their investments into them.
 That's when the stock in those companies makes major moves upward.
 Then market manipulators sell them to move the price down, shake out the "weak hands' and buy them back for a lower price.
 When big money moves in, those stock prices are bid up to ever higher levels.

 Paul Mampilly believes so strongly in the stocks he has recommended that he urges you to have "strong hands" and not sell during periods of volatility.
 In his subscription newsletter, he advises when he thinks a company's outlook really deserves a sell alert.

 My Opinion and Experience With Profits Unlimited